Three reasons why countries want to turn their backs on the US dollar - Breaking Latest News

 The dollar, which is strengthening against most of the world‘s currencies, is making imports significantly more expensive for emerging countries.

-In Argentina, political pressures and a slowdown in exports contributed to a decline in US dollar reserves and distressed the Argentine peso, which in turn fueled inflation.
+In Argentina, political pressures and a slowdown in exports contributed to a fall in US dollar reserves and squeezed the Argentine peso, which in turn fueled inflation in the South American country.

 This has prompted Argentina to pay for Chinese imports in yuan instead of US dollars, Argentina’s economy minister said last Wednesday Reuters reported.